Yufei-L/2019-431/README.md

 The class will be held on Tuesdays and Thursdays from 1:00 - 2:15 PM in Room E321-323 of the Robbins Building at the CWRU School of Medicine, starting on 2019-08-27.

-# EVERYTHING ON THIS SITE WILL CHANGE between now and the start of the course on AUGUST 27.
+# EVERYTHING ON THIS SITE IS SUBJECT TO MEANINGFUL CHANGE

-That means everything from the assignments to the textbooks is a work in progress, and cannot be counted on yet.
-As things finalize, I'll make that clear.
-For now, everything is subject to change.
+between now and the start of the course at 1 PM on August 27.
+Don't count on anything you see here looking the same at that time.

 ## Contact Us